Vanavarayan Vallavarayan: Production

-Rajmohan made his directorial debut with Kunguma Poovum Konjum Puravum (2009) produced by S. P. B. Charan and soon after release it was announced that Charan would also produce the director's next venture titled Vanavarayanum Vallavarayanum starring the producer himself and Premgi Amaren in the lead roles.
-However the film failed to progress into production.
-In September 2010, it was announced that Krishna would now portray the lead role in the film which would be produced by Talking Times Movies, run by his father "Pattiyal" Sekar and Chehak Kapoor.
-Rajmohan announced the film's title was based on the characters played by Rajinikanth and Napoleon in the 1992 film Yejaman, However the film remained on hold for two years until the release of Krishna's Kazhugu, before production work began again in mid-2012.
+Rajamohan announced the film's title was based on the characters played by Rajinikanth and Napoleon in the 1992 film Yejaman.

-TV star Ma Ka Pa Anand was selected to play a second lead role in the film, appearing as Krishna's brother.
-Niharika Kareer, who gained popularity with the reality show Splitsvilla, was signed and is all set to play Makapa Anand's pair.
+Niharika Kareer, who gained popularity with the reality show MTV Splitsvilla, was signed and is all set to play Makapa Anand's pair.
 She plays a traditional Tamil girl in the film.
 Monal Gajjar, who has acted in a couple of Telugu films, was signed to appear in her first Tamil film after being excited by her role and the production house.
 Veteran actress Sowcar Janaki agreed to play a role in the film after a 15-year sabbatical and will be seen as Krishna's And Ma Ka Pa Anand's grandmother.

-The film was launched on 22 June 2012, ten days after the shoot started in Nagercoil and Pollachi.

 Soundtrack

-The film's soundtrack is composed by Yuvan Shankar Raja, who had also scored the music for Rajmohan's previous film Kunguma Poovum Konjum Puravum.
+The film's soundtrack is composed by Yuvan Shankar Raja, who had also scored the music for Rajamohan's previous film Kunguma Poovum Konjum Puravum.
 The album features six tracks and is released on 5 May 2014 at Sathyam Cinemas, Chennai.